 - Tarbiyyah – Tarbiyyah sessions, spirituality for the khateeb, understanding your role in the community, dealing with public scrutiny, dealing with praise and criticism, and other topics.

-- Practice – Tajweed (correct pronunciation) of the supplications related to the khutbah, delivering a practice khutbah, and a special exercise Monday evening to hone a speaker’s analytical and public speaking skills.
+- Practice – Delivering a practice khutbah, and a special exercise Monday evening to hone a speaker’s analytical and public speaking skills.

 No one can ever underestimate the power of Jumua specifically the Jumua Khutbah.
 Muslims that are never exposed to anything remotely Islamic will come to Jumua without ever being invited or asked to come.
 Hence the jumua khutbah needs to be top-notch and the person delivering the Khutbah better be prepared and ready to inspire people and be a tool for bringing the audience closer to Allah.
 This workshop is one of the first of its kind from what I know.
 When you think about the importance of the Jumua Khutbah and the immense responsibility of the Khateeb, how is it possible that we dont have more preparatory programs like this one so we can have the highest quality khutbahs being delivered all across the nation?
 The Khateeb workshop gave me really practical tips on how to improve my khutbahs from every angle.
 We need to support such programs and encourage all current and potential khateebs to take it.